-That’s the message on Beta Bridge, the oft-painted University landmark that doubles as a billboard for parties, charity events and – too often, at least this year – a community’s grief.
+That’s message on Beta Bridge, the oft-painted University landmark that doubles as billboard for parties, charity events and often at least this year – community’s grief.

-How fitting that these words – YOU ARE LOVED – would show up during Advent, a season when the space between heaven and earth seems to shrink, a time when we mortals may stop, even just for a moment, to consider how God sees the world.
+How fitting that words – YOU ARE LOVED – would show up during Advent, season the space between heaven and earth seems to shrink, time we mortals may stop, even just for a moment, to consider how God sees the world.
 How he sees us.
-And how he longs to breathe new life into our lives, to fill our hearts with hope, and to show us how incredibly much we are loved.
+And he longs to breathe new life in our lives, to fill our hearts with hope, and to show us incredibly much are loved.

 You are loved.
-Amid a cacophony of finger pointing – It’s the fraternites’ fault!
+Amid a cacophony from finger pointing – It’s the fraternites’ fault!
 It’s the administration’s fault!
-It’s the parents!
-The government!
-The police! – this is a message that cuts through the noise.
-It’s a message that offers hope.
-It’s a message U.Va. needs to hear.
+It’s parents the government!
+The police! – this is at message that cuts through the noise.
+It’s a message the offers hope.
+It’s message U.Va. needs to hear.